 With a single boiler system, you’ll steam the milk first, then either wait for the water to cool or manually purge it before you actually pull the espresso.
 This won’t be an issue for double boiler system.

-A double boiler has two separate tanks for two processes.
+A double boiler has two separate water tanks, one for each process.
 This allows the machine to maintain a consistent temperature and for you to perform both actions at the same time.
-As you might’ve guessed, double boiler machines are expensive and can take up more room than the single boiler.
+As you might’ve guessed, double boiler machines are expensive and can take up more room than the single water tank.

 When you decide which boiling system to go for, you should think about how many coffees you’re planning to make.
 If it’s just 1 or 2 in the morning, then a single boiler espresso machine would do.

-However, if it’s going to be more, a single boiler will start to lose heat and pressure after a few cups.
+However, if it’s going to be more, a single water tank will start to lose heat and pressure after a few cups.
 That’ll result in bad tasting coffee and won’t have enough pressure to steam the milk properly.
-It’ll be better for you go for double boiler if that’s the case.
+It’ll be better for you go for double water tank if that’s the case.

 Lastly, you should look out for the displays and buttons.
 Are they placed at convenient places, or is it going to be awkward getting to them?